weylermaldonado/hermetricsjs/README.md

 Based on Metric are some common string metrics already implemented to compute the distance between two strings.
 Some common edit distance metrics such as Levenshtein can be parametrized with different costs for each edit operation, althought have been only thoroughly tested with costs equal to 1.
 Also, the implemented metrics can be used to compare any iterable in addition to strings, but more tests are needed.

-A metric has three main methods distance, normalizeDistance and similarity.
+A metric has three main methods: distance, normalizeDistance and similarity.
 In general the distance method computes the absolute distance between two strings, whereas normalizeDistance can be used to scale the distance to a particular range, usually (0,1), and the similarity method being normally defined as (1-normalizeDistance).

 The normalization of the distance can be customized overriding the auxiliary methods for its computation.
 Those methods are maxDistance, minDistance and normalize.

 ## *Metric* class

-Metric is a base class that can receive as arguments an metric name, and contains six specific functions to be used as methods for the metric being implemented.
+Metric is a base class that contains six specific functions to be used as methods for the metric being implemented.

 ## Default methods <a name="custom"></a>